SharkVelvet/eciple-v2/replit.md

 - Session-based authentication with configurable session duration
 - Password hashing using Node.js crypto with scrypt for main auth, bcrypt for admin auth
 - Protected routes with authentication middleware
-- Admin dashboard accessible at /admin-login with credentials: admin/password123
+- Admin dashboard accessible at /admin-login with ultra-secure credentials

 ### Content Management
 - Dynamic content editing system with database persistence